This website provides information about how the City of Helsinki takes care of indoor air quality at its premises.

-The City has an established operating model for examining indoor air problems in buildings.
-The problems are being fought through multi-disciplinary cooperation.
+The City of Helsinki has an established operating model for investigating indoor air problems in buildings.
+The problems are tackled through multi-disciplinary cooperation.